Konic-NLP/OOAD-project/README.md

 The link to the document that describes the changes from 1.1 to 2.0 of our UML:
 [UML Documentation3](https://docs.google.com/document/d/1SlzilDsgJlP43i0qHNBBo2lF20u1aGkEvNOy1AfkgkM/edit?usp=sharing) <br>

+## Regarding the three Design Patterns
+1.Stragety
+We create an interface tuneAlgorithm that contains three subclasses of specific tune algorithms.
+The three objects of the Staff class will delegate these three subclasses: each Staff object will have a specific tune algorithm. <br>

+2.Observer
+We create a class concreteSubjct to implement interface Subject, which receives messages/information from Staff and sends messages to Logger and Tracker.
+The Logger and Tracker take the responsibility to reprocess the messages sent to them. <br>

+3.Decorator
+We create an abstract class addDecorator extending the abstract class inventory.
+Four concrete decorators will inherit from the addDecorator and wrap the inventory object. <br>

 <h3>To make the code run, we adopt the bellowing modifications/Assumptions:</h3><br>
 <ol>